jegan1225/Imperial/README.md

 # Hi, I'm Jegan.
 ## First paragraph
+I studied my undergrad at the National University of Singapore.

 This paragraph is the first paragraph.
 I will include a list here.
 1. This is the first item
 1. This is the second item